Eye Fatigue logo - eye health and vision blog

 Is it Safe to Wear Contacts with a Stye?

-1. Understanding Styes: A stye is a red, painful bump on the eyelid.
-It’s often caused by a blocked oil gland or a bacterial infection, such as Staphylococcus aureus.
-This buildup leads to swelling, tenderness, and irritation.
-If you’re dealing with a stye, you may need to stop wearing lenses temporarily.
+1. Understanding Styes: A stye is a red, tender bump along the eyelid.
+It usually forms when an oil gland becomes blocked and irritated.
+When a stye is active, the eyelid is more sensitive.
+That sensitivity is why wearing contacts with a stye can feel uncomfortable or increase irritation.
 In the meantime, check out these stylish, affordable glasses from our favorite provider.
 Use code EYEFATIGUE12 for 12% off.

 4. Consultation and Collaboration: If you get frequent or severe styes, talk to an eye care professional.
 An optometrist or ophthalmologist can check your eyes, suggest treatment, and advise you on lens use.
 Overall, getting expert advice ensures you protect your ocular health and recover faster.